kubernetes-sigs/gateway-api/geps/x.md

 The fundamental problem with policy attachment is that it **breaks the core premise of Kubernetes as a declarative system**, because it’s not declarative: it sets the world up for a sort of spooky action at a distance, to borrow Einstein’s phrase.
-We acknowledge that policy attachement is not the only place where we see this in Kubernetes, of course! but we submit that we should probably not be adding more such places.
+Policy attachment is not the only place where we see this in Kubernetes, of course! but we submit that we shouldn't be adding any more such places.

 Given that the fundamental problem is that policy attachement isn't declarative as written and should be made declarative, there is only one